isomerpages/govtech-gobusiness/_FAQ/1c-essentialworkers.md

 #### **3. How do I register my essential employees/workers and what information do I need to provide?**
 For applicants with a CorpPass account, please login to <a href="https://www.gobusiness.gov.sg/exemptions" target="_blank">here</a>.
 Thereafter, please click on the button “submit worker details”, which will be made available only for approved applications, to register your essential employees/workers’ NRIC/FIN number.

 For applicants without a CorpPass account, please call the Enterprise Infoline at 6898-1800 to request for a form to be emailed to you.
-Please submit the completed form to covid_gobusiness@mti.gov.sg.
+Please submit the completed form to <a href = "mailto: covid_gobusiness@mti.gov.sg">covid_gobusiness@mti.gov.sg</a>.

 Please ensure that your email address is accurately reflected on your application form.
 An acknowledgement email will be sent to your email address once you have submitted your essential employees/workers’ details.
 We will also be using this email address to provide you with updates.